Teaching Assistantships

 Duties

-Teaching Assistants' principal service to the University is to teach, under the supervision of a faculty member, one elementary language class of about 24 students, meeting five hours each week.
+Teaching Assistants' principal service to the University is to teach, under the supervision of a faculty member, one elementary language course, meeting five hours each week.
 Teaching Assistants are given instruction at the beginning of the year and other advice and assistance as needed.
 Supervisors and Teaching Assistants meet periodically for discussion of relevant problems.
 Teaching Assistants' duties, including class preparation, correction of papers and quizzes, office hours, and meetings, amount to an average of twenty hours each week, to a maximum of 220 hours per quarter.

 Eligibility